 Password synchronization is an effective mechanism

-for addressing password management problems on an enterprise
+for addressing password management problems in medium to large

-- Users with synchronized passwords tend to remember their
+- Users with fewer passwords tend to remember them.

-- Simpler password management means that users make significantly
+- Simpler password management means fewer problems and fewer help

-- Users with just one or two passwords are much less likely to
+- Users with fewer passwords are less likely to write them down.

 There are two ways to implement password synchronization: